AtomLinter/linter-scalac/readme.md

 # linter-scalac
 Lint Scala on the fly, using scalac.
-It is also possible to use other Scala linters, such as [WartRemover](https://github.com/typelevel/wartremover), via compiler options (a configurable setting).
+Also possible to use other Scala linters, such as [WartRemover](https://github.com/typelevel/wartremover), via compiler options (a configurable setting).

 ## Installation
 [Scala](http://www.scala-lang.org/):